AlberttMoura/VanillaJS-API/README.md

-## Developing an API using only vanilla JavaScript
+## Developing a REST API using only vanilla Node.js